ee-quipment/printf-embedded/README.md

 A duplicate (non-standard) set of function calls is provided which will call a user-supplied memory allocation function once the string is constructed.
-This allows an exact-sized buffer to be used, ensuring the string will not be truncated without having to speculatively allocate a oversized buffer.
+This allows an exact-sized buffer to be used, ensuring the string will not be truncated without having to speculatively allocate an oversized buffer.

 A NULL buffer pointer may also be passed for the side effect of determining how long the string will be, without generating the actual string output.